0dataloss/ionos-ansible-dynamic-inventory/README.md

 At this moment there is an issue with the 'grouped by name' as if there are multiple machines with the same name across multiple Virtual Data Center they will all be used as 'host' by Ansible.

 ## Test your setup
-Is it possible to run the script standalone against the IONOS API to verify if the username and password used are working as expected in terms of accessing resources
+Is it possible to run the script stand-alone against the IONOS API to verify if the username and password used are working as expected in terms of accessing resources

 ```